30+ Best Teacher Interview Questions & Answers

-Sample answer: I like to think about the various engagement techniques that we can use and try to adopt them and move between them throughout the school year.
-I think of these techniques as the following: having curiosity, having a choice, having creativity, having construction, having collaboration, having controversy (polite and agreeable controversy), having critique, commentary, and critical thinking.
+Sample answer: I like to think about the various engagement techniques that we can use.
+And try to adopt them and move between them throughout the school year.
+I think of these techniques as the following: having curiosity, choice, creativity, construction, collaboration, controversy (polite and agreeable controversy), critique, commentary, and critical thinking.
 If we can consider these types of methods in the classroom, students will stay engaged.
 For example, light controversy in the classroom can be very engaging.
 Seeing different viewpoints or hearing about multiple types of backgrounds.
 This can be useful to a students' life.

 What is your teaching style or teaching philosophy?

 Sample answer: Every student learns in their own way.
 Whether it’s hands-on learning, learning through reading, visual learning, or other.
-The key is to learn how students prefer to be educated and make sure each student in the classroom has exposure to that style of teaching.
+The key is to learn how students prefer to be educated and ensure each student in the classroom has exposure to that teaching style.
 The teaching method should transform and mold according to the student body.

 What’s your method for classroom management?

-Sample answer: General accountability to students can be very helpful.
-For example, setting deadlines, expectations of what success looks like as a classroom, and setting examples for unacceptable behavior during the classroom experience.
-My method for classroom management is to ensure that students are familiar with these principals.
+Sample answer: General accountability for students can be constructive.
+For example, setting deadlines, expectations of what success looks like in a classroom, and setting examples for unacceptable behavior during the classroom experience.
+My method for classroom management is to ensure that students are familiar with these principles.

 How do you prepare students for standardized testing?

 Sample answer: Not all students will appreciate testing.
 It’s important to provide students with multiple methods for improving their testing abilities.
-Whether it’s educating them on ways to memorize information or to reduce stress during testing, educating students on these methods can be very helpful to prepare all students for a standardized test.
+And whether it’s educating them on ways to memorize information.
+Or reduce stress during testing.
+Or educating students on these methods can help prepare them for a standardized test.

 What should all teachers excel at?

 Sample answer: All teachers should have empathy and passion for education.
 This should come out in the form of unique and professional communication skills to the student body.
-This should be a reflection of the respect that the educator and teacher position has for the students and their education.
+This should reflect the respect that the educator and teacher position has for the students and their education.